annisaafitrinn/sst-reconstruction/README.md

 The data is split into input (batch_x) and output (batch_y) batches:

 batch_x contains:
-The masked image.
+- The masked image,
-The artificial mask.
+- The artificial mask,
-The land-sea mask.
+- The land-sea mask,
-The tuned baseline.
+- The tuned baseline.

 batch_y contains:
-The actual image.
+- The actual image,
-The real mask.
+- The real mask,
-The difference mask.
+- The difference mask.

 **Training**

 The model is trained for 150 epochs with a batch size of 32.
 We use the following callbacks:

-ModelCheckpoint: Saves the best model based on validation loss.
+- ModelCheckpoint: Saves the best model based on validation loss.
-EarlyStopping: Stops training if validation loss does not improve for 10 epochs.
+- EarlyStopping: Stops training if validation loss does not improve for 10 epochs.
-ReduceLROnPlateau: Reduces the learning rate when the model's performance plateaus.
+- ReduceLROnPlateau: Reduces the learning rate when the model's performance plateaus.

-python train.py

 **Dependencies**